-- The main roads between the settlements will be upgraded: - Zastron to Wepener (R26) - The prohibitions of the movement of goods for commercial purposes between Free State and Lesotho resulted in the closing down of a number of big retailers in Zastron and the loss of a number of jobs. - The discontinuation of the use of the railway line had a similar effect on jobs in Zastron. - It was noted that while there are railway line tracks there may be stability problems on the line between Zastron and Wepener, some people have settled in the reserve. - A public transport and non-motorised transport system should be implemented throughout the municipality.. - The municipality should aim to achieve the identified roads and storm water projects.
+- The main roads between the settlements will be upgraded: - Zastron to Wepener (R26) - The prohibitions of the movement of goods for commercial purposes between Free State and Lesotho resulted in the closing down of a number of big retailers in Zastron and the loss of a number of jobs. - The road to Makhaleng S26 need to be tarred to stimulate economic growth - The road linking Smithfield and Trompsburg needs to be tarred for economic growth - The discontinuation of the use of the railway line had a similar effect on jobs in Zastron. - It was noted that while there are railway line tracks there may be stability problems on the line between Zastron and Wepener, some people have settled in the reserve. - A public transport and non-motorised transport system should be implemented throughout the municipality. - The municipality should aim to achieve the identified roads and storm water projects.
 Funding to achieve the identified projects should receive priority. - The location of any additional erven within flood routes and main water courses should not be permitted. - Residents should be educated on the negative effects of dumping and littering in and around storm water systems. - The railway line is not being utilised.
 The line along with the station in each of the towns can be upgraded and utilised.
 About 6-8 trains per day used to stop in Zastron. - The use of the railway line will help with public transport between the settlements and will take some of the heavy goods off the roads. - Capitalise on the opportunities as a result of the Cape Town-Johannesburg Rapid Rail line upgrading.
 This is especially important for Rouxville.